 1. Applicability.
 The purchase order (“Purchase Order”) together with these terms and conditions, which are hyperlinked from the Purchase Order or otherwise provided to Seller, collectively constitute a binding agreement (the “Agreement”) between the Buyer and the Seller (as each is shown on the face of the Purchase Order), and apply to all purchases of products (“Products”) and services (“Services” and together with the Products, “Ordered Items”) by Buyer from Seller, as such Ordered Items may be described on the face of the Purchase Order.
+Forecasts, to the extent any are provided by Buyer, are strictly non-binding, do not constitute any commitment by Buyer to purchase, and may not be relied upon by Supplier.
 In the event of any conflict between the Agreement and any other document or instrument submitted by Seller, the Agreement will govern.
 Seller must reject Purchase Orders within three days of receipt or the Agreement will be deemed accepted by Seller.
 Buyer expressly limits acceptance of the Agreement to the terms stated herein.
 Any additional, different, or inconsistent terms or conditions contained in any form, acknowledgment, acceptance, or confirmation used by Seller in connection with the implementation of the Purchase Order are hereby objected to and rejected by Buyer, however such proposal does not operate as a rejection of the Agreement (unless such variances are in the terms of the description, quantity, price or delivery schedule of the Ordered Items), but will be deemed a material alteration thereof, and the Agreement shall be deemed accepted by the Seller without any additional, different or inconsistent terms.
 As an exception to the foregoing, any written agreement between Buyer and Seller in effect at the time Buyer submits a Purchase Order that contains terms and conditions that are inconsistent with these terms and conditions will have priority over these terms and conditions.

 2. Shipment and Delivery; Alternate Source.(a) All Products must be (i) suitably packed or otherwise prepared by Seller for shipment to prevent damage, to obtain the lowest transportation and insurance rates, and to meet the carrier’s requirements, and (ii) shipped in accordance with the instructions on the Purchase Order.
 Expenses incurred due to failure to comply with these terms are the responsibility of Seller.
 Seller’s name, complete ship to address and Purchase Order number must appear on all invoices, bills of lading, packing slips, cartons and correspondence.
 Bills of lading must be attached to invoices submitted, showing carrier, number of cartons and weight and date of shipment.
 Packing slips must accompany all shipments listing contents of shipment in detail.(b) Title to and all risk of loss or damage to Products remains with Seller until receipt by Buyer of conforming Products at the required destination (FCA per INCOTERMS 2010 if shipment is international).
 Time is of the essence.
 Deliveries are to be made only in the quantities and at the times specified in the Purchase Order (Delivery terms FCA per INCOTERMS 2010 if shipment is international).
 If delivery is not expected to be made on time, Seller must immediately notify Buyer and take reasonable steps, at its cost, to expedite delivery.
 Buyer may cancel any order if delivery is not made on time or if notice is given that a delivery is expected to be late.(c) Buyer may reject any delivery or cancel all or any part of any Purchase Order if Seller fails to make delivery in conformity with the terms and conditions of the Agreement including, without limitation, any failure of Products to conform to the specifications (“Specifications”) and performance criteria published by Seller for Products.
 Buyer’s acceptance of any non-conforming delivery shall not constitute a waiver of its right to reject future deliveries.
 If Seller (i) fails to supply Products, (ii) fails to supply Products meeting Specifications, or (iii) fails to meet Buyer’s delivery schedules and delivery requirements, and Seller does not provide a comparable quality substitute (for which substitution Seller must assume any expense and price differential), then Buyer may, in its sole discretion, purchase Products from another supplier as an alternate source as Seller, in its sole discretion, deems necessary.
 In such event, Seller shall reimburse Buyer for any additional costs and expenses incurred by Buyer in purchasing Products from such other supplier as an alternate source.
 Upon identification and notification of defective Products or nonconforming shipments, Buyer shall receive full credit either for scrap or return, which credit will include full costs paid to Seller, together with shipping, processing and related costs, if applicable.
 Within one week of the shipment of the defective Product, Seller shall submit to Buyer a written explanation of the root cause and corrective actions implemented to prevent reoccurrence.